 Are you leaving money on the table by not taking beauty and authenticity seriously?

 Why do I say that?
 I have been referred to businesses because they are extremely good at what they do.
 I have purchased their products and services and applied what I have learned and have experienced success.
 However, I have to admit, when I went to their website, it did not resonate with me or inspire me.
 Have you ever had that experience?
-It was just meh?
+It was just "meh"?
 Flat.
-Had I not been referred to the website, I probably would not have purchased from them.
-So how many opportunities are being missed because you don’t believe that your website needs to be beautiful.
+Had I only been referred to the website, I probably would not have purchased from them.

 Building your brand using effective strategy, messaging and design will create beauty and authenticity in your business.